sirzur/DJA0230TLS/ROOT.md

 !!!
 Note
     I have always used the two step push procedure to gain root access, but have been advised that the above should be enough for the DJA0230.
-IF IN DOUBT, USE THE TWO STEP PUSH PROCEDURE ie. JUST USE THE FIRST FOUR LINES IN system.config file.
+IF YOU ARE USING THIS GUIDE TO ROOT OTHER TECHNICOLOR DEVICE AND HAVE DOUBTS ABOUT THE SYNTAX OF THE CONFIGURATION FILE, USE THE TWO STEP PUSH PROCEDURE ie. JUST USE THE FIRST FOUR LINES IN system.config FILE.

 The original procedure requires two push action to gain root access.
 I have been advised this is because the configuration syntax and structure may be different for other devices.
-On one modem it actually wipes the entire config block when you patch it (so system.config there is completely reset).
+On one modem it may have wiped the entire config block when you patch it (so system.config there is completely reset).

 To load the file on the GenieACS GUI: